flxkrmr/eec-iv-reader-arduino/README.md

 This is currently a work in progress and not completely working.
 Use at your own risk!

 ## TODO
+* UI
+* Move UI code to class
+* Refactor EecIv class
 * Read live values
-* Move buffer to class
 * Circuit!
 * How to read multiple fault codes?